-When incorporating image generation into illustration production or design work, local execution is overwhelmingly more stable than cloud environments and has advantages in practical use.
-Here, I will summarize the recommended specs for comfortably using ComfyUI based on actual usage.
+When incorporating image generation into illustration production or design work, local execution is overwhelmingly more stable and practical than a cloud environment.
+Here, we summarize the recommended specs for comfortably handling ComfyUI based on actual usage.

 CPU